Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe card second from the left represents the emotional vision: how passions and values are creatively stimulated by the mental vision.
-Le Pendu (The Hanged Man): Pausing to reflect.
+Click for DetailsThe seventh card, placed on the bottom right of the triangle represents the force that opposes the bottom left card.
+These forces may be external, but they are frequently one's own inner archetypes in conflict.
+The Hanged Man: Pausing to reflect.
 Surrendering to an experience.
 Adjusting to new ideas through sacrifice.
 Opening oneself to intuition and enhanced awareness.
 Letting go of past patterns and growing beyond them.
 Inner peace, faith, and serenity.